Chart Color Schemes

 Millicent features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 63.0% of all households, including 20.6% couples with children, 30.8% couples without children, and 10.3% single parent families.
-Non-family households constitute the remaining 37.0%, with lone person households at 35.7% and group households comprising 1.2% of the total.
-The median household size is 2.2 people, which is smaller than the Rest of SA average of 2.3.
+Family households compose 63.0% of all households, including 20.6% couples with children, 30.8% couples without children, and 10.3% single parent families.
+Non-family households account for the remaining 37.0%, with lone person households at 35.7% and group households comprising 1.2%.
+The median household size is 2.2 people, smaller than the Rest of SA average of 2.3.

 Frequently Asked Questions - Households